BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 The application starts when require.js loads and executes the applications's *main.js* module.
 This module starts up Durandal, does some configuration and then tells the framework to display the application's *shell*.
-You can think of this lossely as a "main window."
+You can think of this loosely as a "main window."
 In Durandal, a UI is constructed by building View Models (aka Presentation Models) or Controllers and Views.
 The framework binds them together and inserts them into the dom.
 Durandal's composition features allow you to break down very complex user interfaces into small modules which can be recursively composed together.
 This